kevinrenskers/mixedcase.nl/content/articles/2016-11-24-next-gen-backend.md

 Since RethinkDB has real time support itself and (from what I've heard) an awesome query language - why no simply use RethinkDB directly without worrying about GraphQL?
 This is what [react-rethinkdb](https://github.com/mikemintz/react-rethinkdb) gives you: render real time RethinkDB results in React.
 Definitely super interesting.

 ## Conclusions
-After looking into all these options for more then a week now, I am a bit disappointed that it's so hard to get the future that I want, now.
+After looking into all these options for more than a week now, I am a bit disappointed that it's so hard to get the future that I want, now.

 At the moment I am most interested in Scaphold and Firebase for hosted solutions.
 Scaphold gives you a GraphQL server with subscription support, but dealing with those subscriptions on the client isn't exactly great.
 I have high hopes that this will get better as Facebook adds new stuff to the GraphQL spec though.
 Firebase would pretty much solve all my problems except for server side logic.